 Basically : stupid people over estimate their abilities and don’t know they are stupid

 This page is just a place for me to rant and comment.
 Please let me know if you agree or disagree.
 These comments are just my opinion and yours may differ.
 Opinions and circumstances change, so I may occasionally update or change my comment.

 My Won’t Buy List

 These are companies I will never buy from again or if possible use their product.
 These companies are either just evil or are using bad law to screw their customers.

-- Microsoft – just evil in general, years of Windows problems, forced updates, spying
+- Microsoft – just evil in general, years of Windows problems, forced updates, dodgy business practices

 - HP – deliberately faulted printers running after-market ink